MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/devtools-extension.md

 <!-- ====================================================================== -->
-## Step 4: Interact with the inspected webpage
+## Step 4: Interact between the webpage and DevTools

 In this step of the tutorial, you will add code that interacts with the inspected webpage.
 That code will:

 1. Listen to click events that happen on the webpage and log them into the DevTools **Console** tool.
-1. Show the mouse click position in the DevTools extension panel.
+1. Display the mouse click position in the DevTools extension panel.
-1. Show a greeting alert in the inspected page when user clicks a button in the DevTools extension panel.
+1. When the user clicks a button in the DevTools extension panel, display a greeting alert in the inspected webpage.

 You can copy the files that are the end result of this step from [Step 4 code](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-extension/sample%204), or create the files yourself by following the instructions below.